-- You may hear a “whistling” sound as you breathe (commonly known as wheezing)
+- Hearing a “whistling” sound as you breathe (commonly known as wheezing)

 Asthma Study Proves Hypnosis Is Beneficial

 Results were highly significant involving the 12 participants who were highly susceptible to hypnosis.
 They showed a 74.9% improvement in bronchial hyper-responsiveness.
-These patients also reported 41% improvement of asthma-related symptoms.
-In addition, their peak expiratory flow rates improved by 5.5% and usage of bronchodilators decreased by 26.2%.
+These patients also reported 41% improvement of related symptoms.
+In addition, their peak expiratory flow rates improved by 5.5%.
+Their usage of bronchodilators decreased by 26.2%.
 The control group and those who showed low susceptibility did not report any improvement.
-This study shows that people with asthma who are highly susceptible to hypnotherapy are likely to see significant benefits from hypnosis.
+This study shows that people with this problem who are highly susceptible to hypnotherapy are likely to see significant benefits from hypnosis.

 How Can Hypnosis Help Your Asthma?

-- the fear and panic associated with an asthma attack which can prolong the attack
+- the fear and panic associated with an attack which can prolong the attack

 - the expectation of the severity of an attack which in itself can cause an attack to be worse than it needs to be